SkyAudit/blog/content/cx/CX Tutorial Using Affordances to Build an Evolutionary Algorithm.it.md

 * addObject ("monster") * viene eseguito.
 Se il viaggiatore decide di farlo scappare dal combattimento, l'oggetto "mostro" viene rimosso dalla pila.

-In the case of the *chance* action, the monster can decide to spare the traveler a few more seconds to see what he will decide to do next.
-To do this, the "fight" object is removed (as the monster does not want to start a fight yet), but the "monster" object remains.

 Nel caso dell'azione * chance *, il mostro può decidere di risparmiare il viaggiatore ancora qualche secondo per vedere cosa deciderà di fare.
 Per fare ciò, l'oggetto "fight" viene rimosso (come il mostro